You can test the starter motor on your 2.5L Nissan Sentra (or Altima) in three steps.

 - A helper.

 As mentioned before, the tools you need to test the starter motor won't break the bank.
-OK, let's turn the page and get starter with the first starter motor test.
+OK, let's turn the page and get started with the first starter motor test.